 Secondly, this period of time is known as the dry season, meaning watering holes are populated due to a scarcity of water, and shrubbery is at its lowest.
 For those of you that don’t know, on safari the fewer shrubs, bushes, and leaves there are, the higher the chance you’ll see that lion.

 Kenya is notorious for its year-round wildlife viewing, but the migration period of July to October offers you the most in regards to experience and sighting opportunities.
+This is a top family adventure for game viewing in Africa!

 ● A Good Quality Pair of Safari Boots

-● Warm Layers
+● Warm Layers for Your Kenya Safari Adventure

 Under-appreciated by those who don’t know Africa.
 Yes, it’s the equator, and yes, it’s Africa, but it can get cold out there.

-● Sunscreen + Hat
+● Sunscreen & Hat for Game Viewing

 On the opposite end of the spectrum, it can also be blistering hot!
 The African sun is hotter than people realize, and on the equator, it is more so!
+The open-aired Kenya safari vehicles mean you’ll be exposed to the sun at times.

 Same reasons, except with an added point of interest.
 Making use of polarised lenses.
 If possible, it is recommended.
 Light reflection and glare can sometimes hinder the spotting of more elusive animals.